praveensn0088/agentic-rag-assignment/data/processed/md/Abu Dhabi Procurement Standards.md

 - A4.
 There is a potential to drive down the prices
 - A5.
 In case of Sole Source or Single Source tenders
 - The Procurement may conduct negotiations with the most competitive qualified Suppliers if such option  has  been  defined  in  the  solicitation  document  or  if  approved  by  the  head  of  the Procurement.
 B
-- The  Procurement  may  request  approval  from  the  head  of  the  Procurement  not  to  conduct negotiations if the estimated cost of delay to the project outweighs the potential benefits.
-C.
+- The  Procurement  may  request  approval  from  the  head  of  the  Procurement  not  to  conduct C.
+- negotiations if the estimated cost of delay to the project outweighs the potential benefits.
 - The Procurement shall adhere to the following guidelines while entering negotiations: D.
 - D1.
 Original and negotiated offers shall remain confidential and must not be discussed with other Suppliers.
 - D2.
 Suppliers shall not be given the impression that entering negotiations in any way assures them of success.